gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/classic-papers.md

 > Nine women can't make a baby in one month

 Many other terms are coined in his essays.
-He finds that there is *No Silver Bullet*, i.e. no new technology or process that will improve productivity by an order of magnitude.
+He muses that there is *No Silver Bullet*, i.e. no new technology or process that will improve productivity by an order of magnitude.
 He also addresses the tendency towards **over-engineering** in *the Second System effect* and warns